Back to top

 Medical Plans and Prescription Drugs

-Leidos offers eligible employees four comprehensive Consumer Directed Health Plans (CDHP) featuring a Health Savings Account (HSA):
+In 2026 Leidos offers eligible employees three (3) comprehensive Consumer Directed Health Plans (CDHP) featuring a Health Savings Account (HSA)

-All four of these CDHP plans feature a Health Savings Account (HSA) to help you save and budget for eligible healthcare expenses, with tax-free advantages.
+The CDHP plans feature a Health Savings Account (HSA) to help you save and budget for eligible healthcare expenses, with tax-free advantages.
+The company may contribute to the Health Savings Account (HSA) if you enroll in a SmarterCare CDHP plan.
+The company contribution will be based on the employee’s annual salary* and the medical plan and coverage level elected.

-In addition, employees living in certain areas may also be eligible to elect medical coverage through Health Maintenance Organizations (HMOs), Triple S, Tricare Supplement or Cigna Health Benefits.
-For more information, download the Medical Plan Options.
+Leidos also offers the SmarterCare Preferred Provider Organization (PPO) Plan which provides access to a national network of providers as well as out-of-network providers.
+In addition, employees living in certain areas may be eligible to elect medical coverage through the Health Maintenance Organizations (HMOs), Triple S, or the Cigna Global Medical Plan.

 How the Plans Work